Have you ever wondered why you can no longer remain anonymous?

 Today, Personal information is quickly and massively disseminated across the internet, frequently without our consent.

 Instagrammed selfies of ourselves and loved ones with geotagged locations.
-Even though the victim of their harassment might click on their real names and authentic images to see who they are, social media users engage in political spats and nasty remarks.
+Even though the victims of their harassment might click on their real names and authentic images to see who they are, social media users engage in political spats and nasty remarks.

 “People often view the internet as an imaginary world with no natural limits, a place not to be taken seriously” – John Suler.